 Why do people believe in the evil eye?

 Indeed, people from rural or very religious backgrounds believe in the evil eye.
-But in reality, Christianity goes against any belief inherent in the evil eye, tarot cards, and magick, yet many believe in both: in God and in the evil one.
+But in reality, Christianity goes against any belief inherent in the evil eye, tarot cards, and magick, yet many believe in both God and the evil one.

 But what makes you believe in the evil eye?